What is the true meaning of Setsubun? The Meaning of Bean-throwing, How to do it, and What to eat

 How to Setsubun Bean-throwing Ceremony

-Preparation for the bean-throwing ceremony
+Preparation for the Bean-throwing Ceremony

 The prepared beans should be displayed on the altar and offered to the gods until the day of the bean-throwing ceremony.
 In addition, holly sardines (Hiiragi-iwashi), which are roasted sardine heads stuck in a holly branch, are displayed at the entrance door.
 This is because it is believed that demons are hurt by the thorns of holly and dislike the smell of sardines.